The key to hiking comfort is layering your clothes. For this to work, you need the best base layer as your foundation.

 Each of these layers address one or more of the 4 main ways we get cold: Convection, Radiation, Conduction and Evaporation.

 When air moves it moves heat around with it.
-You may have built up some body heat and the air temperature may be fairly mild but once the wind begins to blow you’ll have firsthand experience of what “wind chill” is.
-A good wind layer addresses this issue.
+You may have built up some body heat and the air temperature may be fairly mild but once the wind gets up you’ll have firsthand experience of what “wind chill” is.
+A good windproof layer addresses this issue.

 If you’ve ever seen an infrared image of a person then you’ll know that the human body radiates, or gives off, heat.
 Heat energy naturally flows from higher temperature areas to lower temperature areas.
 If you wear an insulating layer it keeps you warm by trapping the heat radiated by your body and keeping it close to your skin.